Nikola Stojiljković

-Nikola Stojiljković (Никола Стојиљковић, /sh/; born 17 August 1992) is a Serbian professional footballer who plays as a forward for Saudi club Al-Kholood.
+Nikola Stojiljković (Никола Стојиљковић, /sh/; born 17 August 1992) is a Serbian professional footballer who plays as a forward for Serbian First League club Grafičar.

 Club career

 Rad

 Born in Niš, Stojiljković spent his formatting years at Partizan and Rad.
 He made his Serbian SuperLiga debut with Rad on 30 May 2009, coming on as a substitute and providing a vital injury time assist in a 2–2 home draw with Vojvodina.
 During his tenure at Banjica, Stojiljković scored five goals in 26 league appearances, all of them in the 2011–12 season.

 Čukarički

 In the 2013 winter transfer window, Stojiljković moved to Serbian First League club Čukarički, scoring seven goals in 15 league appearances until the end of the 2012–13 season, thus helping them win promotion back to the top flight.
 With seven goals in the 2013–14 Serbian SuperLiga, Stojiljković was one of the most deserving for the team's success, finishing in fifth place in the competition, eventually securing them a spot in the 2014–15 UEFA Europa League.
 He scored two goals in the qualifying phase, including the winning goal against SV Grödig.
 Stojiljković finished the season as the club's top scorer with 14 goals in all competitions, helping them win the 2014–15 Serbian Cup, the club's first ever major title.